Highlights

 - Take a thrilling and adventurous 35-minute Lukla Flight from Kathmandu, from the bustling capital city, to the starting point of the iconic trails of the Everest region.

-- Navigate through the UNESCO-listed Sagarmatha National Park, right from the start, unraveling the unique landscapes, terrains, forest trails, suspension bridges, terraced farms, and alpine mountain villages, and glaciers, surrounded by huge himalayan giants.
+- Navigate through the UNESCO-listed Sagarmatha National Park, right from the start, unravelling the unique landscapes, terrains, forest trails, suspension bridges, terraced farms, alpine mountain villages, and glaciers, surrounded by huge Himalayan giants.

 - Side Trip to Everest View Hotel, Khumjung village, and its monastery, where a yeti's head skull (the snowman) is displayed as well.